paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-030-workforce-investment-systems.md

 Section 2884, Pub.
 L. 105–220, title I, § 144, Aug.
 7, 1998, 112 Stat.
 1007, related to individuals eligible for the Job Corps.
 See [section 3194 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3194).

-Provisions similar to section 2884 were contained in [section 1693 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1693&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2884 were contained in [section 1693 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1693&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2885, Pub.
 L. 105–220, title I, § 145, Aug.
 7, 1998, 112 Stat.
 1007, related to recruitment, screening, selection, and assignment of enrollees.
 See [section 3195 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3195).

-Provisions similar to section 2885 were contained in sections 1694 to 1696 of this title prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2885 were contained in sections 1694 to 1696 of this title prior to repeal by Pub.
 L. 105–220.

 Section 2886, Pub.
 L. 105–220, title I, § 146, Aug.
 7, 1998, 112 Stat.
 1010, related to enrollment.
 See [section 3196 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3196).

-Provisions similar to section 2886 were contained in [section 1696 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1696&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2886 were contained in [section 1696 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1696&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2887, Pub.
 L. 105–220, title I, § 147, Aug.
 7, 1998, 112 Stat.
 1010, related to Job Corps centers.
 See [section 3197 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3197).

-Provisions similar to section 2887 were contained in [section 1697 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1697&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2887 were contained in [section 1697 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1697&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2888, Pub.
 L. 105–220, title I, § 148, Aug.
 7, 1998, 112 Stat.
 1011, related to program activities.
 See [section 3198 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3198).

-Provisions similar to section 2888 were contained in [section 1698 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1698&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2888 were contained in [section 1698 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1698&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2889, Pub.
 L. 105–220, title I, § 149, Aug.
 7, 1998, 112 Stat.
 1012, related to counseling and job placement.
 See [section 3199 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3199).

-Provisions similar to section 2889 were contained in [section 1702 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1702&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2889 were contained in [section 1702 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1702&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2890, Pub.
 L. 105–220, title I, § 150, Aug.
 7, 1998, 112 Stat.
 1013, related to allowances and support.
 See [section 3200 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3200).

-Provisions similar to section 2890 were contained in sections 1699 and 1702 of this title prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2890 were contained in sections 1699 and 1702 of this title prior to repeal by Pub.
 L. 105–220.

 Section 2891, Pub.
 L. 105–220, title I, § 151, Aug.
 7, 1998, 112 Stat.
 1013, related to operating plans.
 See [section 3201 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3201).

 Section 2892, Pub.
 L. 105–220, title I, § 152, Aug.
 7, 1998, 112 Stat.
 1013, related to standards of conduct.
 See [section 3202 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3202).

-Provisions similar to section 2892 were contained in [section 1700 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1700&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2892 were contained in [section 1700 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1700&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2893, Pub.
 L. 105–220, title I, § 153, Aug.
 7, 1998, 112 Stat.
 1014, related to Business and Community Liaisons.
 See [section 3203 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3203).